JG STUDENT DISCIPLINE

 Discipline is intended to foster student growth while assuring each student of an acceptable environment in which to learn.
 In keeping with the philosophy that discipline is a means of teaching and that most effective teaching is done in a positive manner, disciplinary efforts are to be as positive as possible.
 Positive means of working with students include individual discussion and counseling; involvement of students in defining acceptable behavioral standards; involvement of the parent in cases where a student has repeatedly exhibited lack of responsibility or of self-discipline.

 The Board delegates to the administration the responsibility for setting up procedures to deal with disciplinary problems and to maintain effective discipline and control in the schools.
-When positive efforts have not succeeded in correcting a student whose behavior int3erferes with the learning environment, the following corrective measures are authorized: (a) corporal punishment in accordance with Board regulations; (b) suspension of the pupil in accordance with Board regulations; (c) exclusion of the pupil in accordance with Board regulations.
+When positive efforts have not succeeded in correcting a student whose behavior interferes with the learning environment, the following corrective measures are authorized: (a) school discipline in accordance with Board policy and found in student handbooks; (b) suspension of the pupil in accordance with Board policy; (c) exclusion of the pupil in accordance with Board policy.

 - The basis for good discipline and the exercise of disciplinary authority rests on the concept of consistency and fairness.